 - 1) Definition.
-A Significant Financial Interest means one or more of the following interests, if it reasonably appears to be related to the Investigator's institutional responsibilities, including all research, teaching and/or service to the College: - a) With regard to any publicly traded entity, a Significant Financial Interest exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure and the value of any equity interest in the entity as of the date of the disclosure, when aggregated, exceeds \$5,000.
-Remuneration includes any salary and any payment for services not otherwise identified as salary (e.g. consulting fees, honoraria, paid authorship); equity interest includes any stock, stock option, or other ownership interest, as determined through reference to public prices or other reasonable measures of fair market value. - b) With regard to any non-publicly traded entity, a Significant Financial Interest exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure, when aggregated, exceeds \$5,000, or when the Investigator (or spouse, partner, or dependent children) owns any equity interest, regardless of dollar value. - c) Intellectual property rights and interests (e.g. patents and copyrights) upon receipt of income related to such rights and interests.
-This does not include any income received from Bates College for intellectual property rights assigned to Bates College based on agreements to share in the royalties related to such rights in conformity with the College's Intellectual Property policy. - d) Any occurrence of reimbursed or sponsored travel related to your institutional responsibilities must also be disclosed, including instruction, research or service to

-Bates College, with the exception of any travel reimbursed or sponsored by a federal, state or local government agency, an institution of higher education, an academic teaching hospital, a medical center, or a research center affiliated with an institution of higher education.
-Travel that is reimbursed by Bates College from a sponsored fund account whose sponsor is an entity that is not one of those exempt entities shall be treated as a Significant Financial Interest.
-The Investigator must disclose the purpose of the trip, the identity of the sponsor and/or organizer, the destination and its duration.
-Additional information, including the estimated cost of travel, may be requested by the RIO and must be furnished upon request.

-2) Exclusions.
-The term "Significant Financial Interest" does not include: a) salary, royalties, or other remuneration from Bates College; b) income from investment vehicles such as mutual funds or retirement accounts, as long as the Investigator does not directly control the investment decisions made in these vehicles; c) income from seminars, lectures, or teaching engagements sponsored by a federal, state or local government agency, institutions of higher education, academic teaching hospitals, medical centers, or research institutes affiliated with institutions of higher education; d) income from service on advisory committees or review panels for government agencies, institutions of higher education, academic teaching hospitals, medical centers affiliated with institutions of higher education, or research institutes affiliated with spitals, medical centers, or research institutes affiliated with institutions of higher education, academic teaching hospitals, medical centers, with institutions of higher education.
+A "Significant Financial Interest" means one or more of the following interests, if it reasonably appears to be related to the investigator's institutional responsibilities, including all research, teaching and/or service to the College: - a) With regard to any publicly traded entity, a significant financial interest exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure and the value of any equity interest in the entity as of the date of the disclosure, when aggregated, exceeds \$5,000.
+Remuneration includes any salary and any payment for services not otherwise identified as salary (e.g., consulting fees, honoraria, paid authorship); equity interest includes any stock, stock option, or other ownership interest, as determined through reference to public prices or other reasonable measures of fair market value. - b) With regard to any non-publicly traded entity, a significant financial interest exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure, when aggregated, exceeds \$5,000, or when the investigator (or spouse, partner, or dependent children) owns any equity interest, regardless of dollar value. - c) Intellectual property rights and interests (e.g., patents and copyrights) upon receipt of income related to such rights and interests.
+This does not include any income received from Bates College for intellectual property rights assigned to Bates College based on agreements to share in the royalties related to such rights in conformity with the College's intellectual property policy. - d) Any occurrence of reimbursed or sponsored travel related to your institutional responsibilities whose cost (reimbursed or estimated) exceeds \$5,000 must also be disclosed, including instruction, research or service to Bates College, with the exception of any travel reimbursed or sponsored by a federal, state or local government agency, an institution of higher education, an academic teaching hospital, a medical center, or a research center affiliated with an institution of higher education.
+Travel that is reimbursed by Bates College from a sponsored fund account whose sponsor is an entity that is not one of those exempt entities shall be treated as a significant financial interest.
+The investigator must disclose the purpose of the trip, the identity of the sponsor and/or organizer, the destination and its duration.
+Additional information, including the estimated cost of travel, may be requested by the RIO and must be furnished upon request. - 2) Exclusions.
+The term "Significant Financial Interest" does not include: a) salary, royalties, or other remuneration from Bates College; b) income from investment vehicles such as mutual funds or retirement accounts, as long as the investigator does not directly control the investment decisions made in these vehicles; c) income from seminars, lectures, or teaching engagements sponsored by a federal, state or local government agency, institutions of higher education, academic teaching hospitals, medical centers, or research institutes affiliated with institutions of higher education; d) income from service on advisory committees or review panels for government agencies, institutions of higher education, academic teaching hospitals, medical centers, or research institutes affiliated with institutions of higher education.